rakeshbangla41/8_Week_SQL_Challenge/Case Study #5 - Data Mart/D. Bonus Question.md

-#### Do you have any further recommendations for Danny’s team at Data Mart or any interesting insights based off this analysis?**
+#### Do you have any further recommendations for Danny’s team at Data Mart or any interesting insights based off this analysis?

-**After looking at the negative impact of sustainable packaging change, these are my analysis and suggestions to Danny's team at Data Mart:**
+--- After looking at the negative impact of sustainable packaging change, these are my analysis and suggestions to Danny's team at Data Mart:

 * Before the implementation of sustainable packaging, the team at Data Mart should have created awareness among the general consumer about the positive benefits of sustainable packaging and the use of bio-degradable materials.
 * The general consumers may not know the toxic affects of normal plastic packaging and its negative affect on the environment.